Western Suburbs Magpies

-The Western Suburbs Magpies (legal name: Western Suburbs District Rugby League Football Club Ltd) are an Australian rugby league football club based in the western suburbs of Sydney, New South Wales.
-Formed in 1908, Wests, as they are commonly referred to, were one of the nine foundation clubs of the first New South Wales Rugby League competition in Australia.
+The Western Suburbs Magpies (legal name: Western Suburbs District Rugby League Football Club Ltd) is an Australian rugby league football club based in the western suburbs of Sydney, New South Wales.
+Formed in 1908, Wests, as the club is commonly referred to, was one of the nine foundation clubs of the first New South Wales Rugby League competition in Australia.
 The club, as a sole entity, departed the top-flight competition in 1999 after forming a 50–50 joint venture with Balmain Tigers to form the Wests Tigers.
 The club currently fields sides in the NSW State Cup (Canterbury Cup), Ron Massey Cup (Opens), S.G.
-Ball Cup (Under 18's) and Harold Matthews Cup (Under 16's) competitions.
+Ball Cup (Under 19's) and Harold Matthews Cup (Under 17's) competitions.

-Campbelltown Stadium, which has a capacity of 18,000, is their home stadium.
+Campbelltown Stadium, which has a capacity of 18,000, is the club's home stadium.

 History

 The club was one of the foundation members of the Sydney rugby football league competition in 1908.
-Founded at a meeting on 4 February 1908 at Ashfield Town Hall, they won only one match the following season so were the League's second wooden spooners (after Cumberland in 1908).
-Though they spent long periods of time as also-rans they did taste premiership success four times in the mid 20th century.
+Founded at a meeting on 4 February 1908 at Ashfield Town Hall, they won only one match the following season and are sometimes considered the League's first wooden spooners (the distinction is disputed with Cumberland, who are sometimes considered to have been awarded an extra bye due to missing the start of the competition).
+Though they spent long periods of time as also-rans, they did taste premiership success four times in the mid-20th century.
 They won their first premiership in 1930, beating St George 27–2.
 Four years later they defeated Eastern Suburbs to win their second title.
-For the 1944 NSWRFL season Queensland 1910s representative player Henry Bolewski became coach the Western Suburbs club, replacing Alf Blair, who moved to South Sydney.
-Wests improved slightly on the previous season, finishing 5th (out of 8), but failing to make the finals, and Bolewski was replaced by club great, Frank McMillan.
+For the 1944 NSWRFL season, Queensland 1910s representative player Henry Bolewski became coach the Western Suburbs club, replacing Alf Blair, who moved to South Sydney.
+Wests slightly improved on their performance from the previous season, finishing 5th (out of 8), but failing to make the finals, and Bolewski was replaced by club great, Frank McMillan.

 Wests won a second pair of premierships, beating Balmain in 1948 and South Sydney 22–12 in 1952.
 Both times they defeated a club hunting its third title in a row.